sciunit/scidash.github.io/index.md

 <p style="text-align: center;"><img src="https://78.media.tumblr.com/fbde47a13ba6693ce245f95a4ba8d528/tumblr_o0k7mkhNSN1uk13a5o1_500.gif" width="700">
 <br>
-Which model best predicts the experimental observations?</p>
+Which model best predicts the experimental observations?
+(Animation by @malincse)</p>

 ### **SciDash** is a project that enables the reproducible execution and visualization of *data-driven unit tests* for assessing model quality.
 It is a 21st century vision of the scientific method.